TNG/JGiven/jgiven-html5-report/README.md

 1. Group Tags and Classes are not collapsed in the Navigation menu
 1. Cases are not collapsed
-1. Expand/Collapse All Button
 1. Search in scenarios
-1. Extended Description for steps should be nicer
+1. Overview Page
+1. Statistics Summary on each page
+1. Bookmarking of specific pages
-1. Print Mode
+1. Difference Highlighting

 ## Planned features that are not present in the static HTML report